rfo909/CFT/doc/Doc.md

 **v2.5.5**

-Used in connection with encryption etc. Can be created from strings.
+Used in connection with encryption etc. Can be created from strings, or represent the content of a file.

 ```
 "password".getBytes("UTF-8")